snikproject/graph/README.md

 * a Linux compatible command line interface, e.g. a Linux shell or Git Bash on Windows
 * npm installed and the paths configured so that it can be executed via `npm`
 * wget installed
-* a browser that supports JavaScript ES6 is recommended, so you don't have to transpile for every change
+* a browser that supports JavaScript ES6, modules included, is recommended, so you don't have to transpile for every change

 ### Setup
 1. clone this repository
-2. ./init
+2. npm install
+3. copy config.dist.js to config.js
+4. link or copy index-prod.html or index-dev.html to index.html

 ### Publish

-Execute the setup step once and use development with tooling (see below) because some users use old browsers.
+Execute the setup step one and then run `npm run build`.
-Each time there are changes you want to publish and the tests are successfull, go on the server and do:
+If you want the newest changes from the GitHub repository, execute:

 1. `git pull`
 2. `npm run build`

-On the server, the index-babel.html is already renamed to index.html.
-If you setup a new server, delete index.html, rename index-babel.html to index.html and **don't** push this change from the server.

 ### Code Style
 Specified in the ESlint config file `.eslintrc.json`.